by Pat La Jeunesse

 In a moment of weakness, you just sent an e-invite to four couples on your cul-de-sac inviting them to an evening of entertainment to celebrate the completion of your kitchen remodeling project.
 Now the truth sinks in and you feel a real sense of anxiety.
-Take a deep breath, count to five and read these ten tips to help make throwing a dinner party in your home a “no need to panic” event.
+Take a deep breath, count to five and read these simple tips to help make throwing a dinner party in your home a “hassle-free entertaining” event.

 Pull out your recipe box or list out what you plan to serve and Google the recipes.
 Read the ingredient list and directions thoroughly.
 Perhaps you've made this recipe dozens of times.
 It's still a good idea to remind yourself of its specifics--like the fresh chives you forgot to buy.
 On the day of the event have all the ingredients out and ready to go before you start cooking.
 This is a great way to discover you are out of garlic powder in time to buy more.

 You may be dying to try a new recipe that you found on someone’s Pinterest page, but this is not the time to be experimenting with something new.
-Stick to the basics and make what know you are good at and have been recognized as a great cook at making.
+Stick to the basics and make what you are good at.
+Your friends will love your homemade recipes.
 Experiment with your spouse and kids, they will always love you no matter what.

 Yes, it only takes ten minutes but doing it a night before really helps on the day of the party.
-You can move your appetizers to the table as they get prepared thus freeing up much-needed space in the kitchen.
+Free up needed space in the kitchen by moving your appetizers to the table as they get prepared.
 Already your stress level is going down and you are beginning to feel in control.

 If you have very young children ask them to help out by making decorations to honor the guests like self-portraits or pictures of their pets.
 It keeps them out of your way for a while and makes them feel part of the excitement of entertaining guests.
 Older children can set out needed chairs, put out the good cloth napkins, and light dinner candles.
 This lets everyone know it’s a special occasion, no paper towels for napkins or eating on the floor of the family room watching TV.
 When setting the table put out salt and pepper.
 Even if you're sure your food doesn't need it.
 It's just courteous and you don’t want to make a guest feel guilty asking for it.

 This can be a tricky area if not handles correctly.
 One quick way to take some of the pressure off you is to solicit or accept help from some of the guests.
 However, don’t rely too heavily on someone else.
-This is your party and you don’t want to be caught off guard.
+However, don’t be caught off guard.
 If a guest asks if they could bring something, be certain you can manage without it.
 Sometimes people forget things at home or arrive later than you expected them.
-If they were supposed to be bringing the ice for the cocktails, you don't want to be left in the lurch.
+Ask them to bring a dessert rather than an appetizer.

 If you've invited eight or fewer guests, allow them to seat themselves.
 Larger groups mean getting every leaf out for the dining room table and often that’s still not enough space and a few well-placed card tables may be in order.
-With more than eight guests, be prepared to give direction.
-Who is best suited to sit near who to make the meal pleasant for all.
+You should give direction to more than eight guests.
+Seat folks who mix well near each other.
+This will to make the meal pleasant for all.

-Now it’s time to sit down and enjoy your quests and a good meal shared between friends and family.
-You deserve a chance to eat and remember no one wants to be at a dinner party where the host or hostess spends most of the evening urging people to eat while he or she keeps busy in the kitchen.
+Now it’s time to sit down and enjoy your quests and a good meal shared with friends and family.
+You deserve a chance to experience hassle-free entertaining and remember no one wants to be at a dinner party where the host or hostess spends most of the evening urging people to eat while he or she keeps busy in the kitchen.